-Several theories have been presented to explain grokking.
-They can be categorised into two main classes based on the mechanism they use to analyse the phenomenon.
+No paper has yet demonstrated the existence of the phenomenon using a GP.
+In addition, several theories have been presented to explain grokking.
+They can be categorised into three main classes based on the mechanism they use to analyse the phenomenon.
 Loss-based theories such as \cite{liu2023omnigrok} appeal to the loss landscape of the training and test sets under different measures of complexity and data fit.
-Alternatively, representation-based theories such as \cite{davies2023unifying}, \cite{parity-prediction:2023}, \cite{nanda2023progress} and \cite{varma-grokking-circuits:2023} claim that grokking occurs as a result of representation learning (or circuit formation) and associated training dynamics.
-The current set of theories tend to be narrow and thus might not be applicable if grokking were found in non-neural architectures.
+Representation-based theories such as \cite{davies2023unifying}, \cite{parity-prediction:2023}, \cite{nanda2023progress} and \cite{varma-grokking-circuits:2023} claim that grokking occurs as a result of feature learning (or circuit formation) and associated training dynamics.
+Finally, there are a set of theories which use the neural tangent kernel (NTK) \citep{ntk-paper} to explain grokking.
+Namely, \cite{kumar2023grokking} and \cite{lyu2023dichotomy}.
+Importantly, no existing theory could explain grokking if it were found in GPs.

 \textbf{Loss based theory.} \citet{liu2023omnigrok} assume that there is a spherical shell (Goldilocks zone) in the weight space where generalisation is better than outside the shell.
 They claim that, in a typical case of grokking, a model will have large weights and quickly reach an over-fitting solution outside of the Goldilocks zone.
 Then regularisation will slowly move weights towards the Goldilocks zone.
 That is, grokking occurs due to the mismatch in time between the discovery of the overfitting solution and the general solution.
 While some empirical evidence is presented in \cite{liu2023omnigrok} for their theory, and the mechanism itself seems plausible, the requirement of a spherical Goldilocks zone seems too stringent.
 It may be the case that a more complicated weight-space geometry is at play in the case of grokking.